Copyfraud: Analysis

 Mazzone places blame on both violators and the government:

 Copyright law itself creates strong incentives for copyfraud.
 The Copyright Act provides for no civil penalty for falsely claiming ownership of public domain materials.
 There is also no remedy under the Act for individuals who wrongly refrain from legal copying or who make payment for permission to copy something they are in fact entitled to use for free.
 While falsely claiming copyright is technically a criminal offense under the Act, prosecutions are extremely rare.
 These circumstances have produced fraud on an untold scale, with millions of works in the public domain deemed copyrighted, and countless dollars paid out every year in licensing fees to make copies that could be made for free.
 Copyfraud stifles valid forms of reproduction and undermines free speech.

 He also adds that "copyfraud upsets the constitutional balance and undermines First Amendment values", chilling free expression and stifling creativity.

-Relevant laws
+By jurisdiction

 Modern editions of public domain books hundreds of years old, such as Adam Smith's Wealth of Nations (1776), are often sold under a claim of copyright by the new publisher.